scheuclu/hugo_cv/README.md

 ## YAML CV

-This REPO contains my CV
+This REPO contains my CV.

 I derive both my [wepage-CV](scheuclu.com/hugo_cv) as well as my PDF-CV from a common [YAML file](./data).
 This reduces my workload a lot, and also makes it much easier to make changes.